In farewell, Ryan sees solutions if 'politics will allow it' | New Country 923

 On immigration, Ryan says no matter how the border wall battle is resolved, “The system will still be in need of serious reform.
 And no less than our full potential as a nation is at stake.”

-He says resolving the problem is “an economic and moral imperative.
-And it would go a long way toward taking some of the venom out of our discourse.”
-Ryan for years was a quiet force for broad immigration overhauls that conservatives opposed as going too far in offering citizenship to immigrants in the U.S. illegally, but he was unable to unify Republicans behind one approach in in this year’s debacle.
+He says resolving the problem “would go a long way toward taking some of the venom out of our discourse.”
+Ryan for years was a quiet force for broad immigration overhauls that conservatives opposed as going too far in offering citizenship to immigrants in the U.S. illegally, but as speaker couldn’t unify Republicans behind one approach.

-The excerpts spend little time discussing last year’s GOP tax cut bill, which Ryan has previously named as one of his most significant accomplishments.
-He cites that bill’s tax breaks for investors in low-income communities and cautions Republicans to not let efforts to ease poverty “drift from your consciousness.”
+The excerpts spend little time discussing last year’s GOP tax cut bill, which Ryan considers perhaps his most significant accomplishment.
+He cites that bill’s tax breaks for investors in low-income communities and cautions Republicans not to let efforts to ease poverty “drift from your consciousness.”

-Dipping into foreign policy, Ryan says both parties must “devote more time and energy to the direct challenge China poses to the West.”
-He says that his overseas travels tell him that “our allies wonder whether we are still in the game here.”

-Under Trump, the U.S. and China have been having a trade faceoff.
-Trump has postponed new tariffs on China while the two countries negotiate.